molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">L:</span> You know what's really good for the economy?
 Honest business practices.

 <span class="transcript-speaker">Monster, 3:37:09:</span> Yeah.
-I think there's too much much control grid stuff coming.
+I think there's too much much control grid[^fn18] stuff coming.
 But God's on the throne, it all works out.
 But it's not fun...

 <span class="transcript-speaker">Unidentified:</span> Corporations suck.

 <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">Unidentified:</span> <span class="transcript-note">[crosstalk, unintelligible]</span> ...NFT good for the economy
+<span class="transcript-speaker">Unidentified:</span> <span class="transcript-note">[crosstalk, unintelligible]</span> ...[NFT](https://en.wikipedia.org/wiki/Non-fungible_token) good for the economy

 <span class="transcript-speaker">Unidentified:</span> Do you know another thing that's good for the economy?
 Porn.

 <span class="transcript-speaker">HF:</span> Here's the problem with porn though... <span class="transcript-note">[crosstalk, unintelligible]</span> ... and you have a lot of, well, obviously child pornography.
 Like that guy from the GOP, what was his name?
-Verastigui?
+[Verastigui](https://www.politico.com/news/2021/07/09/former-hill-aide-pleads-guilty-child-porn-498937)?
 Who actually worked in the Trump White House, and got caught in chats talking about wanting to rape babies.

 <span class="transcript-speaker">Monster, 3:38:00:</span> Yeah, I think there's a lot of evil depravity out there and a lot of it's being exposed.
 The independent media is holding a bunch of people accountable, and that's one of the side effects that is in some ways causing some people to kind of adjust course.
 You just hope that they can adjust course before their stuff gets exposed.
 And I think God's merciful, up to a point, but then God chases those He loves.
 So if you have a long history of making stupid choices, eventually that will come up and bite you in the butt.